 Learning to plan your meals can help you get your food budget under control.

 After switching and saving on your energy bills or TV/car insurance/home insurance bills, you can use an app such as Goodbudget to track your household spending each month.Taking control of household finances will stop you from spending on the things you just don’t need.Click To Tweet

 You might be thinking of negotiating a pay rise this year.
 But it’s not as simple as just going into your bosses with your demands.
 Making an investment in yourself and your skills can seriously boost your earnings.

 Check out our handy guide on How to Confidently Ask for More Money or a Promotion By undertaking voluntary training, learning another language, improving your financial and computer skills or networking outside of work you will be able to show your boss that you can bring more for the money, giving you the edge over co-workers.

 Investing in yourself may cost money in the short term but not only will it give you more skills to work up the career ladder, it may land you that all-important pay rise.

 Managing your finances improves your lifestyle.
 But like anything else, it takes some doing.

-Take some time to learn about the financial world and understand basic concepts such as savings accounts, interest rates, stocks and shares or pensions.
+Take some time this New Year to learn about the financial world and understand basic concepts such as savings accounts, interest rates, stocks and shares or pensions.

 Knowledge is power – making an effort to educate yourself is the single most important step to understanding and managing your finances.